Rohingya Women and their Silent Suffering

 Thus, thousands of Rohingya men have become refugees in Malaysia.
 They work in blue-collar jobs hoping to earn just enough to bring their families out of Myanmar and reach safety.
 Following their husbands or brothers who have fled their motherland, Rohingya women and girls are desperate to escape and be reunited with their loved ones.

 However, heartless smugglers take advantage of these pathetic women by offering them a ticket to freedom in exchange for significant payment.
-However, many do not know that they are being conned by these smugglers until it is too late.
-Many of the victims are only teenagers.
+But, many, most of them are teenagers, do not know that they are being conned by these smugglers until it is too late.

 It turns out that the demanded ransom is too high a price, and only a few can pay.
 Many who cannot, later find themselves having no choice but to settle for a coerced marriage.
 Any man in the destination country agreeing to pay the ransom has the right to marry a Rohingya woman of his choice.
 Therefore, they agree to marry a stranger because they know exactly what horrifying consequences awaits them if they refuse.
 They fear being sold into sexual slavery where they will not only be trapped in an abusive relationship but will also endure the sin that is not condoned in their culture.

-The struggles withstood by Rohingya women and girls during the conflict proves that they are second to none as the victims of such an atrocity, especially because the petitions to outcast them from their homeland are state-led.
-Moreover, although having experienced the same fate as these woman, Myanmar’s new elected State Counsellor and Nobel Peace Prize Winner, Aung San Suu Kyi, turns a blind eye to the suffering of these women.
+The struggles withstood by Rohingya women and girls prove that they are second to none as the victims of such an atrocity, especially because the petitions to outcast them from their homeland are state-led.
+Moreover, although having experienced the same fate as these women, Myanmar’s new elected State Counsellor and Nobel Peace Prize Winner, Aung San Suu Kyi, turns a blind eye to the suffering of these women.

 They are denied protection from the government.
 Consequently, these women have been denied the right to even control their bodies, much less their own will.
 Helping these women requires more than just verbal condemnation.
 Following decades of silence, we are responsible for lending our voice to them.
 It is time Rohingya women are protected and given the fundamental human rights they deserve.